-Command Syntax Description start fox tts loopb prn Begin a debugging test on the I/O port of the M305.
-These tests confirm that the paralle port on the M305 is communicating properly with connected devices.
+Command Syntax Description start fox tts loopb prn Begin a debugging test on the I/O port of t M307.
+These tests confirm that the parall port on the M307 is communicating properly with connected devices.
 Three types of tests can be done: fox A continuous stream of text sent to the attached printer.
 This is a good test for troubleshooting hardware as long as the attached printer supports text output. tts A continuous stream of Gandalf 400C TTS-compatible text sent to the attached printer. loopb Loopback test.
-Any input characters from the device attached to the I/O port are echoed back.
-For example, stop all prn Stop an output test on the I/O port. telnet IPaddress [escapecharacter] Start a Telnet session with another TCP/IP host specified by hostIPaddress on the network.
-If escapecharacter is used, it resets the key sequence used to exit the Telnet session.
-It will return you to the telnet> prompt where you can execute "quit" or "?" to print the help information.
-Use the "keycode" command to find out exact escape characters if needed.
-The default character is CTRL-].
-To use a host or IP name instead of the address, you must have set the DNS server on the M305.
-Use the command "set sysinfo dns" to do this.
-For example, telnet 192.168.11.35
+Any input characters from the device attached to the I/O port is echoed back.
+For example e, fox prn stop all prn put test on the I/O port. telnet IPaddress [escapecharacter] Start a Telnet session with another TCI host specified by hostIPaddress on the network.
+If escapecharacter is used, it rethe key sequence used to exit the Telne session.
+It will return you to the telne prompt where you can execute "quit" "?" to print the help information.
+Use to "keycode" command to find out exact escape characters if needed.
+The defaut character is CTRL-]. address, you on the M30 st or IP name instead of the u must have set the DNS server 7.
+Use the command "set dns" to do this.
+For example telne e, t 192.168.11.35

-M305 Naming Scheme
+M307 Naming Scheme

-The M305 always follows this naming scheme:
+The M307 always follows this naming scheme: